7 Best Tactical Flashlight Choices : Gun University

 Momentary – Momentary mode activates the light when the button is pressed and automatically shuts off when the button is released—often used to maintain light discipline.

-Turbo – A Turbo mode is any mode where the output is temporarily heightened.
+Turbo – A Turbo mode is any mode where the light output is temporarily heightened.
 This temporary mode allows for a higher lumen output for specific tasks.

 Strobe – Strobe modes quickly flash the beam at an intense level.
 The idea is to disorient a potential threat.